dram/trealla/FEATURES.md

 'scope=TEST' which names a scope for discovery purposes, and 'name=QUOTES' which specifies a named service.

-If no port (or port is 0) is specified then one is assigned by the system.
+If no port (or port=0) is specified then one is assigned by the system.
 For named services with discovery this is usually sufficient.

 For SSL servers files *key.pem* and *cert.pem* are looked for, which